 When I saw this recipe for soft wrap bread on the King Arthur’s Flour, I absolutely had to give this recipe a try.
 It looked and sounded fabulous.
 It isn’t hard to make either, it just takes time.
 You need about 2 hours to make this but it is so worth it.
 Most of that time is letting the dough rest or rise.
-This bread is way better than a tortilla or pita you get from a store.
+This soft wrap bread is way better than a tortilla or pita you get from a store.

 Soft Wrap Bread

-3 cups all-purpose-flour
+- 3 cups all-purpose-flour

-1 1/4 cups boiling water
+- 1 ¼ cups boiling water

-1/4 cup potato flour OR 1/2 cup potato buds or flakes (I used potato flakes)
+- ¼ cup potato flour OR 1/2 cup potato buds or flakes I used potato flakes

-2 tablespoons vegetable oil
+- 2 Tbsp vegetable oil

-1) To make the bread: Place 2 cups of the flour into a bowl or the bucket of a bread machine.
+- To make the bread: Place 2 cups of the flour into a bowl or the bucket of a bread machine.
 Pour the boiling water over the flour, and stir till smooth.
 Cover the bowl or bucket and set the mixture aside for 30 minutes.

-2) In a separate bowl, whisk together the potato flour (or flakes or buds) and the remaining 1 cup of flour with the salt, oil and yeast.
+- In a separate bowl, whisk together the potato flour (or flakes or buds) and the remaining 1 cup of flour with the salt, oil and yeast.

-3) Add this to the cooled flour/water mixture, stir, then knead for several minutes (by hand, mixer or bread machine) to form a soft dough.
+- Add this to the cooled flour/water mixture, stir, then knead for several minutes (by hand, mixer or bread machine) to form a soft dough.
 Note: You can allow the dough to go through the entire kneading cycle(s) in the bread machine, but it's not necessary; about a 5-minute knead in the machine, once it gets up to full kneading speed, is fine.
 The dough should form a ball, but will remain somewhat sticky.
 (It takes a while to work this all in, work the last in by hand if needed) Add additional flour only if necessary; if kneading by hand, keep your hands and work surface lightly oiled.

-4) Let the dough rise, covered, for 1 hour.
+- Let the dough rise, covered, for 1 hour.

-5) Divide the dough into 8 pieces (each about the size of a handball, around 3 ounces), cover, and let rest for 15 to 30 minutes.
+- Divide the dough into 8 pieces (each about the size of a handball, around 3 ounces), cover, and let rest for 15 to 30 minutes.

-7) Transfer the cooked breads to a wire rack, stacking them to keep them soft.
+- Transfer the cooked breads to a wire rack, stacking them to keep them soft.
 Serve immediately, or cool slightly before storing in a plastic bag.